Decision Guide

 Is Evara a recruiter or a headhunter?+

-We are a specialist sales, GTM and revenue recruitment practice.
-We work retained, we run a research-led process, and we do most of what an executive search firm does, but we focus on the senior commercial band (Sales Director through to CRO) rather than the full C-suite.
+We are a specialist commercial recruitment practice for the intralogistics industry.
+We run a dedicated, research-led process, and we do most of what an executive search firm does, but we focus on the senior commercial band, from field sales through to Sales Director, Commercial Director and Managing Director.

 How do I tell a serious headhunter from a serious sales recruiter?+

 Ask the same questions of both.
 How do you define the role?
 How do you build the long-list?
 How many candidates per shortlist?
 Who personally runs the search?
-What is the replacement guarantee?
+What protection do I have if the hire does not work out?
 A serious firm of either kind will give you direct, specific answers.

 Should I use both at the same time?+

 Rarely.
-Running two firms on the same search creates noise in the market and confuses candidates.
+Running two firms on the same search creates noise in a small, well-connected industry and confuses candidates.
 Pick one and let them run it.
-If the firm is not delivering after the agreed milestones, end the engagement and bring in another, but do not parallel-run.
+If the firm is not delivering against the agreed milestones, end the engagement and bring in another, but do not parallel-run.

 Get a straight answer on what you actually need.